-Karl Kani and PrettyLittleThing's Party For Round 2 of Collaboration Line
+Karl Kani and PrettyLittleThing's Party For Part 2 of Collaboration Line

-A party was held for round 2 for the line PrettyLittleThing X Karl Kani.
+A party was held for Part 2 of the line PrettyLittleThing X Karl Kani.
 The collaboration between the U.K.-headquartered retailer and the godfather of streetwear was unveiled Jan.
 14 at The Leverage flagship on Los Angeles’ La Brea Avenue.

 The designer Karl Kani made an appearance at the party to talk about the finer points of the second season of the redux between his streetwear savvy and new styles of PrettyLittleThing.
 “We recreated vintage pieces and made them modern,” Kani said of the line.